H\"older regularity of the pressure for weak solutions of the 3D Euler equations in bounded domains: Taking the limit

 By using Lemma \ref{tracelemma}, we find that

 By estimates \eqref{traceestimate1} and \eqref{traceestimate2}, we know that the limits $\lim_{\epsilon \rightarrow 0} \Lambda^\epsilon$ and $\lim_{\epsilon \rightarrow 0} \Theta^\epsilon$ exist as elements of $C^{0,\alpha} ([0,\delta] ; H^{-2} (\partial \Omega))$.
-This implies that $P \in C^1 ([0, \delta_3 + \epsilon], H^{-2} ( \partial \Omega) ) $ near the boundary.
+This implies that $P \in C^{1,\alpha} ([0, \delta]; H^{-2} ( \partial \Omega) ) $ near the boundary.
 Because it holds that $\partial_{s} P^{\epsilon}_{b,j} = \rho_j \big( u^\epsilon \otimes u^\epsilon : \nabla n \big) $ on $U_j \cap \partial \Omega$, then by the established convergence we conclude

 which holds in $H^{-2} (U_j)$ (locally for every patch $U_j$ and then extended globally by using a partition of unity).
-This allows us to conclude that $P \in C^{0, \alpha} (\Omega)$ solves the boundary-value problem stated in Theorem \ref{pressureregularity}. \end{proof}
+This allows us to conclude that $P \in C^{0, \alpha} (\Omega)$ solves the boundary-value problem stated in Theorem \ref{pressureregularity} and also $\partial_n P \in C^{0,\alpha} ([0, \delta]; H^{-2} ( \partial \Omega) )$.
+We observe that the trace lemma (Lemma \ref{tracelemma}) has been crucial in proving that the limiting solution $P$ attains the very weak boundary condition.